flipperdevices/flipperzero-firmware/README.md

 An application needs to be compatible with this loader.
 Compatible apps must check their startup parameters to determine if they have been launched via the background loader.
-If so, they must inform the loader whether they are terminating or whether they wish to keep running in the background.
+If so, they must inform the loader when they wish to keep running in the background.
 If they decide to keep running in the background, they must listen for the loader's signal that they are being reopened and thus allowed to use the GUI again.

 The loader's API can be found in `bgloader_api.h`.
 In the simplest case, the app will need to do the following: